g3n3r6l-g3st6lt/Mo-MDM/Process/Journal.md

 I need to find a tool(s) and method(s) to efficiently build and test labyrinth designs that reflect investigated representations of moral parsimony.
 How did I not consider to simply use pen and paper?

+This is a very cool tool to test different shapes of top-down  2D mazes, with control over building algorithm, randomness, complexity, shape, and solves: https://codebox.net/pages/maze-generator/online

+I could potentially use this as a general guide and meditation over traversing a puzzle world (and enjoy playing a maze or two).

 ## Self log \# 4

 ### 03/10/2025